Our services provided at the DeKalb County History Center are possible due to the dedicated teamwork among

 City of Sycamore

 DeKalb County History Center inspires curiosity in DeKalb County’s history by gathering, exploring, and inspiring people.

-DeKalb County History Center will explore the diverse stories that are part of our county’s history; gather people together through exhibits, programs, and research; and inspire people to apply this knowledge to enlighten the decisions of tomorrow.
+The DeKalb County History Center is committed to exploring the diverse stories that are part of our county’s history; gathering people together through exhibits, programs, and research; and inspiring people to apply this knowledge to enlighten the decisions of tomorrow.

-DeKalb County History Center is also committed to building the capacity of local organizations by providing resources and opportunities for collaboration.
+The DeKalb County History Center also places a high priority on building the capacity of local organizations by providing resources and opportunities for collaboration.

 CollectionThe collection would reflect the significant stories of DeKalb County through artifacts and archival materials.